MicrosoftDocs/cloud-adoption-framework/docs/secure/index.md

 Security itself is both a standalone organizational discipline and a quality/attribute that is integrated/overlaid on other disciplines, which makes it difficult to precisely define and map in detail.
 The security industry uses many different frameworks to capture risk, plan controls, and operate.
 This is a quick summary of how the disciplines in the CAF secure methodology disciplines relates to other security concepts and guidance:

- - **Zero Trust** - Microsoft believes all security disciplines should follow the  Zero Trust principles of *assume breach, verify explicity,* and *use least privilege access*.
+ - **Zero Trust** - Microsoft believes all security disciplines should follow the  Zero Trust principles of *assume breach*, *verify explicitly*, and *use least privilege access*.
 These underpin any sound [security strategy](https://aka.ms/securitystrategy) and also must be balanced with *business enablement* goals.
 The first and most visible part of zero trust is in access control, so it is  highlighted in the description of access control security discipline.

  - **The Open Group** - These security disciplines map closely to the Zero Trust Components in the [Core principles whitepaper](https://publications.opengroup.org/security-library/w210) published by The Open Group, where Microsoft actively participates.
 The one notable exception is that Microsoft elevated the discipline of Innovation Security so that DevSecOps is a top level element because of how new, important, and transformative this discipline is for many organizations.